xzhang03/Photometry_analysis/README.md

 photometry analysis
 Stephen Zhang 7/30/2019

-Analysis for two-color photometry in the Andermann lab
+First-order Analysis for two-color photometry in the Andermann lab
 * Supports data that collected with or without using a lock-in amplifier
 * Supports quadratic demodulation
 * Supports pre-filtering and pre-smoothing before alignment.
 These steps only affects the coefficients that are used for alignment and not the data traces themselves